cqse/teamscale-javascript-profiler/README.md

 and builds a coverage report that can be handed over to Teamscale.
 Teamscale uses the coverage information, for example, to conduct a Test Gap analysis.`

-### Requirements on the Test Subject and its Execution
+## Requirements on Test Subjects and their Execution

 The instrumented code must be executed in a (possibly headless) Browser environment that supports at least *ECMAScript 2015*.
 Furthermore, we require that a *DOM* and *WebSockets* are available in that execution environment.
 That is, instrumented applications cannot be executed in NodeJS.

-The *Content Security Policy* of the test subject must allow connecting to the server that collects the coverage information via WebSockets.

-## Preparing your Application

 To use this coverage collecting approach, the applications' Cross-Origin Resource Sharing (CORS) has to be adjusted.
 The instrumented application sends coverage information via